closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 -- Create the new enum.
 CREATE TYPE mood AS ENUM ('sad', 'happy');

+-- Perform data migration to remove the enum value that will be dropped.

 -- Update existing columns to use the new enum.
 ALTER TABLE person ALTER COLUMN current_mood